UFreedom/FloatingView/README.md

 ```

-In the `applyFloating` method, you can use Android Animation to do the animation, and then use the [YumFloating][6] to do Alpha  , Scale, Translate, Rotate and other transformations
+In the `applyFloating` method, you can use Android Animation to do the animation, and then use the [YumFloating][6] to do Alpha  , Scale, Translate, Rotate and other transformations.
 If you want to add the [Facebook Rebound][5]  animation effect, you can use the [SpringHelper][7], for example, [ScaleFloatingTransition][8]:

 ```java